 17. Become a Landscaper

-Landscaping is another great part-time money maker that, although definitely not a new concept, is a proven way to spend your weekends making some cold hard cash.
-If you spend your weekdays working in an office then a side-benefit to spending your weekends doing landscaping jobs for extra money is that you get to do some work outdoors and enjoy the fresh air, which makes for a nice change of pace.
+Although definitely not a new concept, landscaping is a proven way to spend your weekends making some cold hard cash.
+If you spend your weekdays working in an office then a side benefit is that you get work outdoors and enjoy the fresh air.

 18. Design Something